-- Provide the hexadecimal bytes of the key. - Give the alias of a key in the server's keystore (.jrsks). - Request a random key be generated and displayed on the console.
+- Provide the hexadecimal bytes of the key. - Give the alias of a key in the server's keystore (.jrsks). - Requst a random key be generated and displayed on the console.

-js-export Options to Specify the Export Encryption Key Option Explanation output-zip Specifies the name of a zipped output catalog that will use the custom keys specified by the other options in this table.
+js-export Options to Specify the Export Encryption Key Option Explanation output-zip Specifies the name of a zipped output catalog that will use the custom keys specifed by the other options in this table.
 The index.xml file in the catalog contains new attributes to handle keys. export options The standard export options specifying the resources to export and export behavior, for exampleurisskip-dependent-resources.
-These options are documented in the JasperReports Server Administrator Guide. secret-key This option lets you specify the hexadecimal representation of a key to be used as a one-time export key to encrypt any passwords in the output-zip. keyalg This option may be specified only with the secret-key option above.
+These options are documented in the TIBCO JasperReports Server Administrator Guide. secret-key This option lets you specify the hexadecimal representation of a key to be used as a one-time export key to encrypt any passwords in the output-zip. keyalg This option may be specified only with the secret-key option above.
 It specifies the cryptography algorithm of the given key, either AES or DES (RSA is not supported by default).
-When not specified, the secret-key is assumed to use the same algorithm as the server's default import-export key (AES). keysize This option may be specified only with the secret-key option above.
+When not specified, the secret-key is assumed to use the same algoritm as the server's default import-export key (AES). keysize This option may be specified only with the secret-key option above.
 It specifies the key length in bits (usually 128 or 256) to apply to the given key.
-When not specified, the size is the same as the server's default import-export key (128). keyalias This option specifies a key in the keystore to use when encrypting
+When not specified, the size is the same as the server's default import-export key (128). keyalias This option specifies a key in the keystore to use when encrypting passwords in the export catalog, instead of the default import-export key. keypass This option may be specified only with the keyalias option above.
+It is required in the unlikely situation where the key with the given alias is held in the keystore, but the .jrsksp file is not configured with the password to access the key.